BDC Hamburger Icon

 Here are some real-life examples of how businesses and other organizations are using biometrics:

-• Iris scanning.
-Those movie scenes in which someone scans their eye before they enter a top-secret space aren’t fiction anymore — these technologies are here.
+• Iris scanning: Those movie scenes in which someone scans their eye before they enter a top-secret space aren’t fiction anymore — these technologies are here.
 The United Nations uses iris-scanning technology to verify refugees’ identities before distributing food, money and other forms of assistance.

-• Facial recognition technology and biometric marketing.
-This is the same technology used on newer iPhone models that matches your unique facial structure to a pre-stored data map of your features.
+• Facial recognition technology and biometric marketing: This is the same technology used on newer iPhone models that matches your unique facial structure to a pre-stored data map of your features.
 You can also find this technology at Detroit Metropolitan Airport, where Delta Air Lines has begun implementing facial recognition software to tailor content to every person looking at the same screen.
 Delta shared that the beta test will display passengers’ flight and gate information in their language of choice for up to 100 people simultaneously.
 If the beta test goes well, it could pave the way for a wider use of biometric marketing to deliver personalized ads and campaigns.

 Biometrics may still be a few years away from full adoption in the U.S., but the technology is gaining traction.
-Doug Aley, the CEO of Paravision, a facial recognition company that partners with businesses to implement practical facial recognition solutions, said that facial recognition could soon enhance security and customizable marketing opportunities by integrating facial recognition software with a business’s POS system.
+Doug Aley, the CEO of Paravision, a facial recognition company that partners with businesses to implement practical facial recognition solutions, said that facial recognition could soon enhance security and customizable marketing opportunities by integrating facial recognition software with a business’s point-of-sale (POS) system.
 [See related article: The Best POS Systems of 2024]

 “We look at a future where I can go into a store where I’ve opted in … [and] the point-of-sale machine recognizes me and tells the clerk behind the desk, ‘Hey, this is Doug.
 He likes a latte.’
-Then I can be greeted with, ‘Hi, Doug, would you like your latte today?’,” Aley said.
+Then I can be greeted with, ‘Hi, Doug, would you like your latte today?’”
+Aley said.

-“That kind of level of personalization, and then being able to follow through with that transaction with an actual payment mechanism that’s on file for me, is a much smoother transaction,” he added.
+“That kind of level of personalization and then being able to follow through with that transaction with an actual payment mechanism that’s on file for me is a much smoother transaction,” he added.
 “I don’t have to carry my wallet around; I don’t even have to carry my phone around.”

 You may not be able to integrate biometrics into your business’s workflow yet, but it’s worth being mindful of new developments and integration opportunities that emerge.